 The current version of the Redbook Who Knew You Could Do That with RPG IV? , while having the advantage of being in free-form, omitted several chapters that we consider still useful today.
 So you can access the original Redbook, and its corresponding code, using the buttons below.

 As the SiD team or as individuals, Paul Tuohy, Susan Gantner, and

 Jon Paris offer a wide range of custom services to help you leverage key IBM i technologies in your unique

 Take a giant leap forward in one of today's critical IBM i development skills.
 These live workshops offer a half day of in-depth learning with practical code examples and handouts to continue using as a reference.

-covering technical tips and IBM i development tool demos.
-These
+75-minute sessions cover technical tips and IBM i development tool

-tip-filled sessions feature Paul Tuohy, Susan Gantner, Jon Paris, and
+demos.
+Featuring Paul Tuohy, Susan Gantner, Jon Paris, and their ISV